 Indie publishing has blown this MUST out of the water.

-Then if you need a story idea, you’ll have plenty of ideas.
+Then if you need a story idea, you’ll have plenty.
 You might find one that appeals to you and will likely be most saleable.

 This one is absolutely, positively TRUE.

 What sells a book or an article or a paper is CONTENT.

 Agents and editors reject mediocre or unsellable submissions.
 Reviewers and readers will post bad reviews.
 So write the best, most creative, most marketable manuscript or article you can.
 ALWAYS!